Cold weather health watch

 Our Cold weather health watch service operates in England from 1 November to 31 March every year, when alerts are sent to NHS Trusts in England, and Age UK, to ensure that staff and resources are fully prepared for any cold weather periods and those who are more vulnerable to cold weather conditions are aware and prepared.
 This information is also issued on our website, via weather forecasts on TV and radio and also via our Twitter link.

-Alerts will be issued if the mean temperature in a particular region will be at 2 °C or less for a period of 48 consecutive hours, or if a Severe Weather Warning has been issued for heavy snow or widespread ice through our National Severe Weather Warning service.
+Alerts will be issued if the mean temperature in a particular region will be at 2 °C or less for a period of 48 consecutive hours, or if a Severe Weather Warning has been issued for heavy snow or widespread ice through our Severe weather warnings.

 To help raise awareness of these alerts, we have produced a poster in partnership with the NHS.
 The poster informs people about the alerts and signposts them to further information about cold weather and health.